Francisco Pedraza: Career

-As a youth player, Pedraza was with Everton and next he moved to Santiago Wanderers, making his debut in 22 July 2007 in a 1–0 win against Universidad Católica.
+As a youth player, Pedraza was with Everton and next he moved to Santiago Wanderers, making his debut on 22 July 2007 in a 1–0 win against Universidad Católica.
 For the team, he made appearances in the top division in both the 2007 and the 2011 seasons.

 After stints on loan at Unión Quilpué, Trasandino, Deportes Temuco and Deportes Linares, he emigrated to Bolivia.

 In 2014 he moved to Bolivia and played for clubs in the Asociación de Fútbol de La Paz.
 His first team was Chaco Petrolero, playing after for Escuela Militar Ingeniería (EMI), Always Ready, Deportivo FATIC and Unión Maestranza.
 In Deportivo FATIC, he coincided with his compatriot Roberto Luco.

 Controversies

 In October 2012, Pedraza was stabbed in the back in the context of a fight at a party when he was a player of Deportes Temuco.

 In 2013, Pedraza was accused of rape when he was a player of Deportes Linares.
-In 28 July 2021 he was arrested in Bolivia and then extradited to Chile to go on the court case.
+On 28 July 2021 he was arrested in Bolivia and then extradited to Chile to go on the court case.